Raybeam/rb_status_plugin/README.md

 ### Interact with UI
 In a web brower, visit localhost:8080.
-If you see a tab for "rb Status" in the header, then the installation was a success.
+If you see a tab for "Status" in the header, then the installation was a success.

 ## Set up : Astronomer Deploy
 ### Set up local environment